-Businesses are affected differently by the same storm, and even the same physical damage.
-For instance, a physical loss to a part supplier caused by a snow-induced roof collapse might impact that business as a physical property loss and as a consequential loss of business income.
-That same event might also indirectly impact a product manufacturer that relies on the part supplier for components to its product.
-Likewise, the event might also affect a supplier of raw materials used by the part supplier, since the part supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
-Companies supplying transportation, logistics and other essential support services also might be impacted, even though none suffered physical damage.
+Different businesses are affected differently by the same storm or event, and even the same physical damage.
+For instance, a physical loss to a parts supplier caused by a flash flood might impact that business as a physical property loss and as a consequential loss of business income.
+That same event might also indirectly impact a product manufacturer that relies on the parts supplier for components to its product.
+Likewise, the event might also affect a supplier of raw materials used by the parts supplier, since the parts supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
+Companies supplying transportation, logistics, and other essential support services also might be impacted, even though none has suffered physical damage.

 Insurance is a resource to pay for these losses.
-Today's commercial property policies often contain a number of specialized coverages.
-Depending on the facts of the loss, one or more of those coverages may apply, as discussed below.
+Commercial property policies often contain a number of specialized coverages.
+Depending on the facts of the loss, one or more of those coverages may apply.